mars-project/mars/README.rst

 |PyPI version| |Docs| |Build| |Coverage| |Quality| |License|

-Mars is a tensor-based unified framework for large-scale data computation which scales Numpy, Pandas and Scikit-learn.
+Mars is a tensor-based unified framework for large-scale data computation which scales numpy, pandas, scikit-learn and many other libraries.

 `Documentation`_, `中文文档`_